-- a.
-Submit an application form for appointment and a full current vita to the academic unit department chair.
-Other supporting credentials may accompany the application. - b.
+- b.
 The application must be voted on by at least three faculty in the department in which the graduate faculty appointment is being sought who hold the same or higher graduate faculty credentialing status as that being sought.
 If there are fewer than three qualified faculty, qualified faculty from a related department should be asked to review the application.
 The decision as to which faculty outside the department should participate must be a joint decision between the department chair and college dean.
 The vote of the reviewing faculty will be recorded on the candidate's application. - c.
-The department chair will make a recommendation to the academic dean, who will then submit a recommendation to the Vice Provost for Academic Affairs and Graduate Studies.

-Application and supporting credentials should be forwarded to the Office of Graduate Studies Vice Provost for Academic Affairs and Graduate Studies and signed by the Department Chair and Academic Unit Dean.
+The department chair will make a recommendation to the academic dean, who will then submit a recommendation to the Vice Provost for Academic Affairs and Graduate Studies. - Application and supporting credentials should be forwarded to the Office of Graduate Studies Vice Provost for Academic Affairs and Graduate Studies and signed by the Department Chair and Academic Unit Dean. - d.

-- d.
 The Vice Provost for Academic Affairs and Graduate Studies reviews application and credentials and makes request for any additional credentials or documentation to support the application.
-The Graduate Council will be convened and all completed applications will be presented. - e.
-Final Decision - All appointment decisions will be approved by the Graduate Council and will become his final decision of the governing body. - Applications for Professional Affiliate as well as any application made on an emergency basis (e.g., need to make a last-minute substitution on a committee) may be made by the Vice Provost for Academic Affairs and Graduate Studies without review by the Graduate Council.
+The Graduate Council will be convened and all completed applications will be presented. - Final Decision e. - All appointment decisions will be approved by the Graduate Council and will become his final decision of the governing body. - Applications for Professional Affiliate as well as any application made on an emergency basis (e.g., need to make a last-minute substitution on a committee) may be made by the Vice Provost for Academic Affairs and Graduate Studies without review by the Graduate Council.